farhiongit/c_thread_pool/README.md

 void threadpool_set_resource_manager (struct threadpool *threadpool, void *(*allocator) (void *global_data), void (*deallocator) (void *resource))
 ```

-This function should be called after `threadpool_create_and_start` and before adding tasks to the thread poll as it has no effect if workers are already running.
+> This function should be called after `threadpool_create_and_start` and before adding tasks to the thread poll as it has no effect if workers are already running (`errno` would be set to `ECANCELED`).

 - The user-defined function `allocator` will be called before processing the very first task ; it is passed the `global_data` of the thread pool.
-    - The user-defined function `deallocator` will be called after all tasks have been processed or canceled ; it is passed the resource to deallocate.
+- The user-defined function `deallocator` will be called after all tasks have been processed or canceled ; it is passed the resource to deallocate, as previously returned by `allocator`.

 Moreover, if the thread pool remains idle (waiting for tasks to process) for too long (see [below](#timeout-delay-of-idle-workers)), resources will be deallocated automatically, and will be reallocated automatically when the thread pool gets active again.

 #### Timeout delay of idle workers

-The timeout delay before thread pool internal and external resources are deallocated can be modified with:
+The timeout delay before thread pool internal and external resources are deallocated when a thread pool is kept idle for too long can be modified with:

 ```c
 void threadpool_set_idle_timeout (struct threadpool *threadpool, double delay)
 ```

-`delay`, in seconds, should be a non negative value and not greater then 1.000.000, otherwise it is ignored and `errno` is set to `EINVAL`.
+`delay`, in seconds, should be a non negative value, otherwise it is ignored and `errno` is set to `EINVAL`.
+It should neither greater then 10.000.000 seconds.

-> This delay should be set to a large value than the time required to allocate global resources for tasks.
+> This delay should be set to a larger value than the time required to allocate global resources for tasks.
+It should nevertheless be kept as low as possible to release unused scarce resources.

 The default delay is 0.1 seconds when a thread pool is created by `threadpool_create_and_start`.

-The delay is set to 10.000.000 seconds after `threadpool_set_resource_manager` is called :
+The delay is set to 10.000.000 seconds by default after `threadpool_set_resource_manager` is called :
     - resources will not be deallocated by default if the thread pool is idle ;
-    - `threadpool_set_idle_timeout` can be called after `threadpool_set_resource_manager` to deallocate scarce resources after a specified idle delay.
+    - `threadpool_set_idle_timeout` can be called after `threadpool_set_resource_manager` to lower the delay in order to deallocate scarce resources after a specified idle delay.

 ## Examples